Martin Wetzer: Finnish Civil War

 In Finland, Wetzer joined the Military Committee, which sought the Independence of Finland.
 Immediately at the beginning of the Finnish Civil War in late January 1918, Wetzer became an important figure in the organization of the White Army of Finland, as he was a close friend of General Carl Gustaf Emil Mannerheim, who had been appointed commander-in-chief.
 When forming his staff in January 1918, Mannerheim appointed Wetzer as the first chief of staff.
 On 27 January 1918, the first day of the war, Wetzer was also allowed to lead the disarmament of the Russians in the central city of Vaasa, which had the largest Russian Army garrison in South Ostrobothnia.
 As early as 5 February 1918, Wetzer was transferred to the Häme Group as commander and he took over the central Vilppula front, where the Red Guards repeatedly attacked to take over the strategically important railway crossing at Haapamäki.
 The Häme Group repulsed the Reds' attacks in Vilppula, but was unable to begin progress towards Tampere as planned until the Jämsä Group, commanded by Colonel Karl Wilkman, struck the Reds in Orivesi and forced them to retreat.
 However, the Häme Group, commanded by Wetzer, played a key role in the conquest of Tampere at the beginning of April At the decisive stage, at the turn of March–April 1918, all troops attacking the center of Tampere from the east and south were under Wetzer's command.
 He was promoted to major general after the conquest of Tampere.
 When the White War leadership was reorganized, on 7 April 1918, Wetzer became the commander of the Western Army, and he was responsible for the battles along the Lempäälä–Tuulos–Lammi–Hämeenlinna in the last weeks of the war.
-The war ended in a White victory in on 15 May 1918, and he resigned from permanent military service in June 1918.
+The war ended in a White victory on 15 May 1918, and he resigned from permanent military service in June 1918.